Whitney Young: Executive Director of National Urban League

 Despite his reluctance to enter politics himself, Young was an important advisor to Presidents Kennedy, Johnson, and Nixon.
-In 1968, representatives of President-elect Richard Nixon tried to interest Young in a Cabinet post, but Young refused, believing that he could accomplish more through the Urban League.
+In 1968, faced with the possibility of Robert C. Weaver resigning his position as Secretary of Housing and Urban Development, Johnson considered Young as a potential replacement.
+After the 1968 election, representatives of President-elect Richard Nixon tried to interest Young in a Cabinet post, but Young refused, believing that he could accomplish more through the Urban League.

 Young had a particularly close relationship with President Johnson, and in 1969, Johnson honored Young with the highest civilian award, the Presidential Medal of Freedom.
 Young, in turn, was impressed by Johnson's commitment to civil rights.

 Despite their close personal relationship, Young was frustrated by Johnson's attempts to use him to balance Martin Luther King's opposition to the increasingly unpopular Vietnam War.
 Young publicly supported Johnson's war policy, but came to oppose the war after the end of Johnson's presidency.

-In 1968, as part of an FBI organized COINTELPRO operation against the Black liberation movement, Herman B. Ferguson and Arthur Harris were convicted of conspiring to murder Young.
-The police infiltrators who concocted this frame-up portrayed it as a "Black revolutionary plot."
+In 1968 Herman Ferguson and Arthur Harris were convicted of conspiring to murder Young.
 The trial took place in the New York State Supreme Court, with Justice Paul Balsam presiding.

 Contribution to the American Institute of Architects

 In 1968, Young was invited to address the American Institute of Architects National Convention in Portland, Oregon through the keynote speech.
 At the time, Young was the executive director of the National Urban League and had spoken before on the concerns of the AIA regarding social and racial inequality in housing and cities.
-In his speech, he addressed the institute's silent stance on the turmoil in the country and urged them to stand up and endorse the efforts of John F. Kennedy & Martin Luther King Jr. in their actions.
+In his speech, he addressed the institute's silent stance on the turmoil in the country and urged them to stand up and endorse the efforts of John F. Kennedy and Martin Luther King Jr. in their actions.
 In response to Young's words, the Institute created two separate resolutions to advance the organizations initiative for diversity and social equality: one created a scholarship program, the AIA/Architects Foundation Diversity Advancement Scholarship, specifically for minorities who wanted to study architecture and another called architects to be actively engaged in the current social issues.
 To address the lack of diversity in the profession, the AIA revised their Code of Ethics and Professional Conduct to ban discrimination based on sex, race or religion and was expanded in subsequent years to include place of origin, disabled status and sexual orientation or gender identity.
 The institute also created a Whitney M. Young Jr. Award for those that embodies the social principles of equity and justice that Young fought for.
 "Community design" emerged as an initiative for architects to engage with people in urban projects, instead of working exclusively alone.
 Young's speech served as a driver for those that were previously frustrated with architecture and urban design.
 The AIA then started the Regional/Urban Design Assistance Team Program and Center for Communities by Design as programs that work for community development and include community members in the design process.